cbkii/Auto-Forwarder-Plugin/README.md

 * **🌐 Global Keyword/Regex Filter:**
   * Set a **global keyword/regex pattern** in the main settings that can be applied across multiple rules.
-  * Each rule can optionally enable "**use global regex**" to apply this global filter in addition to its local filter.
+  * Each rule can optionally enable "**use global regex**" to apply this global filter alongside its local filter (matches either).
   * Perfect for maintaining consistent filtering criteria across multiple forwarding rules.

 * **💾 Persistent Last-Seen Tracking:**